 - Doctors training in related specialties

-- GPs wsi in Older People and GP trainees
+- GPs with an Extended Role in Older People and GP trainees

 - Nurses and allied health professionals

-- Core medical trainees considering a career in geriatric medicine
+- Internal Medicine Trainees (especially those considering a career in geriatric medicine)

 - Understand more on the key areas & challenges faced in geriatric medicine

 - Hear focused presentations on core areas of the geriatric medicine

 - Present the latest scientific research to British Geriatrics Society members and elected officers

 - Network & socialise with other healthcare professionals over 3 days